 An Overview Of The Inbound Marketing Methodology (Plus Template)

-The web marketing industry has seen some significant changes in the last decade.
+The web marketing industry has seen some significant changes in the last decade, especially with inbound marketing.

 We live in a world where any information that we need on a service or product can be found with a few keystrokes.
 The companies that we purchase from are accessible to us like never before – and we expect them to be, as consumers.